NBA Rumors: Jeremy Lin’s Declining Athleticism Is Hurting His Search For A New NBA Home

 “The reality is that Lin’s movement, at nearly 31, isn’t what it once was,” Stein noted.
 “Teams are unsure if he still has the mobility to play such a demanding position.”

-Though he may not be as exp losive as he once was, Lin still has an advantage over the remaining guards in the free agency poll, Stein noted.
-He has plenty of experience in a number of roles, as both a starter and a bench player, so it’s likely he won’t stay a free agency for that long.
+Though he may not be as explosive as he once was, Lin still has an advantage over the remaining guards in the free agency pool, Stein noted.
+He has plenty of experience in a number of roles, as both a starter and a bench player, so it’s likely he won’t stay a free agent for that long.
 But as Stein noted, Lin may have to wait until the season starts and injuries force an opening with a yet-to-be-determined team.

 Jeremy Lin himself doesn’t seem that optimistic.
 As the Los Angeles Times noted, he opened up about his free agency struggles during an appearance this weekend in Taiwan.
 He lamented about his inability to sign with a team, sounding almost despondent about his turn of fate in the NBA.